-The governing body controls admissions - please see Admissions Policy.
+The Local Governing Board controls admissions - please see Plymouth CAST Admissions Policy.
 The school has robust transition systems in place to ensure the smooth transition of pupils; in particular, there is excellent sharing of appropriate information across the learning community.
 We liaise with the local secondary schools to ensure a smooth transition for the Y6 children.
 Children attend induction days and if the children have an LSA (Learning Support Assistant) attached, they will attend.